Gabotw/base-platform/README.md

 - Provide Annotation Attributes for decorating inbound services and actions in order to enable request authorization.
 - Generate and validate JSON Web Tokens.
 - Apply Password hashing.

+This context includes also an anti-corruption layer.
+The anti-corruption layer is responsible for managing the communication between the IAM Context and other bounded Contexts.
+Its capabilities include:

+- Create a new User, returning ID of the created User on success.
+- Get a User by ID, returning the associated User ID on success.
+- Get a User by Username, returning the associated User ID on success.

 In this version, Open API documentation includes support for JSON Web Token based authorization.